msch26/manson-cpp/README.md

 # Manson HCS-3XXX C++ library

 This repository contains a C++ library to control [Manson HCS](https://www.manson.com.hk/product/hcs-3202/) USB programmable power supplys.
 It was tested with a HCS 3302 device.
-The library implements all UART commands, that are availablle for that device.
+The library implements all UART commands, that are available for that device.

 ## Contact